TheKillerey/Old-Summoners-Rift-V2/README.md

 - **Long Time-Support**: I added a feature that allows me to avoid Riot's name changes and after-update crashes.
 - **Old Loading Screen**: Version 1.0.1 supports the Old Loading Screen for all map versions.
 - **Rift of the Unbound Version**: Changes the map to the Rift of the Unbound color style.
+- **Winter's Rift Version**: Changes the map to the 2014 version of Old Winter's Rift.

 ## Screenshots